tiagodeoliveira/tiagodeoliveira.github.io/posts/resume.md

 → Pioneer of Docker containerization for both testing and production deployments

-→ Built the "FireFighter" rotation system and escaltion matrix for distributed support — still in use today
+→ Built the "FireFighter" rotation system and escalation matrix for distributed support — still in use today

 ### Senior Software Engineer | Enterprise Systems
 **Dell Technologies**